AdobeDocs/campaign-classic.es-ES/help/social/using/examples-of-facebook-apps.md

 ![](assets/social_webapp_026.png)

-1. En el **[!UICONTROL Visitor creation folder]** campo, seleccione la carpeta en la que se creará el perfil.
-En el caso de una aplicación web de tipo Facebook, la carpeta de creación predeterminada es **[!UICONTROL Visitors]**.
+1. In the **[!UICONTROL Visitor creation folder]** field, select the folder which the profile will be created in.
+In case of a Facebook type web application, the default creation folder is **[!UICONTROL Visitors]**.
-1. En el **[!UICONTROL Reconciliation mode]** campo, seleccione el modo de reconciliación que desee utilizar:
+1. In the **[!UICONTROL Reconciliation mode]** field, select the reconciliation mode you want to use:

    * **[!UICONTROL Automatic]** :: La reconciliación se realiza por correo electrónico, apellidos, nombre y fecha de nacimiento.
-   * **[!UICONTROL Manual]** :: Seleccione una o varias claves de reconciliación.
+   * **[!UICONTROL Manual]**: Seleccione una o varias claves de reconciliación.
    * **[!UICONTROL None]** :: No habrá reconciliación.

-1. En el **[!UICONTROL Mapping]** campo, seleccione el esquema en el que desea llevar a cabo la reconciliación.
+1. In the **[!UICONTROL Mapping]** field, select the schema which you want to carry out the reconciliation on.

    >[!CAUTION]
    >
-   >Asegúrese de que los campos de la **[!UICONTROL Social networks]** ficha se especifican correctamente en la asignación de envío.
+   >Make sure the fields of the **[!UICONTROL Social networks]** tab are correctly entered in the delivery mapping.
 Se accede a las asignaciones de envío a través del **[!UICONTROL Administration > Campaign management > Target mappings]** nodo.

-1. Puede seleccionar una carpeta de búsqueda para la reconciliación y una carpeta de creación para nuevos perfiles.
+1. Puede seleccionar una carpeta de búsqueda para la reconciliación y una carpeta de creación de nuevos perfiles.
 Si los campos están vacíos, se buscarán y crearán perfiles en la carpeta predeterminada del esquema de asignación.

 ### Actividad final {#end-activity}

-Para evitar el error de visualización vinculado a Facebook, debe marcar la **[!UICONTROL Use an external URL]** casilla e introducir la URL de la aplicación Facebook, seguida del **[!UICONTROL app_data]** parámetro y un valor.
-Este valor se utilizará en la **[!UICONTROL Test]** actividad para detectar si el usuario acaba de entrar en la competencia y para mostrar un mensaje de agradecimiento, si corresponde.
-For more on this, refer to: [Test activity](#test-activity).
+To sidestep the display error linked to Facebook, you need to check the **[!UICONTROL Use an external URL]** box and enter the URL of the Facebook application, followed by the **[!UICONTROL app_data]** parameter and a value.
+This value will be used in the **[!UICONTROL Test]** activity to detect whether or not the user has just entered the competition, and to display a thank you message if applicable.
+Para obtener más información, consulte [Actividad de prueba](#test-activity).

 En nuestro ejemplo, el valor utilizado es **gracias**.